Stelio Stefanou: Public service

 and he is the Chairman of Trustees of the WAVE Trust, a charity that is dedicated to reducing interpersonal violence, child neglect and maltreatment.

-He is a Deputy Lieutenant of Hertfordshire, initially appointed in January 2011, and is the current High Sheriff of Hertfordshire, having taken up his post for the year 2016/2017.
+He is a Deputy Lieutenant of Hertfordshire, initially appointed in January 2011, and was High Sheriff of Hertfordshire for the year 2016/2017.

 Stefanou is vice-chairman of the UK-Cyprus Enterprise Council, which was established in 2013 to promote investment in Cyprus and bilateral trade with the UK.

 Honours

 Stefanou was awarded an "Officer of the Order of the British Empire" (OBE) in 2004 for services to business.

 He has held roles in the Confederation of British Industry including Chairman of the Eastern Regional Council (1995-1997) and Chairman of their Local Government Panel (1997-2007).

 He is a Freeman of the City of London (1994).
 He was awarded the honorary degrees of Hon DLitt by the University of Westminster in 2007 and Hon LLD by the University of Hertfordshire in 2013.